-These projects will replace major HVAC equipment at the College Point and Spring Creek depots, including heating and ventilation units, air conditioners, and all accompanying system components.
-The new HVACs will be designed and constructed with the latest energy efficiency and maintenance features and will comply with the current New York State Energy Code.
-The contract for College Point Depot was awarded at the end of 2019 and is forecast to reach substantial completion by the beginning of 2022.
-A similar replacement contract for the Spring Creek Depot is forecast to be awarded by the end of 2021.
-Both projects are federally funded.
+This project replaces major HVAC equipment at the Spring Creek Depot, including heating and ventilation units, air conditioners, and all accompanying system components.
+The new HVAC was designed and is being constructed with the latest energy efficiency and maintenance features and will comply with the current New York State Energy Code.
+The contract for the Spring Creek Depot was awarded at the end of 2021 and is forecast to reach substantial completion by the first quarter of 2023.
+This project is federally funded.